Is Not Invented Here Bias Undermining Your Growth?

 “One key to successful group decisions is getting people to pay much less attention to what everyone else is saying.”
 James Surowiecki, The Wisdom of Crowds.

 We see evidence of not invented bias all around us and it is difficult to avoid because we naturally like and defend our own ideas.
 However, being aware of the bias does allow us to identify simple ways to avoid it having a detrimental influence on our decision making.
-Avoid looking for consensus when making group decisions and encourage diversity to guard against groupthink.
+Avoid looking for consensus when making group decisions and encourage diversity to guard against groupthink and not invented here bias.

 Thank you reading my post.
 If you found this useful please share with the social media icons on the page.